wedding sparkler photos

 Check with your venue that it’s ok to have wedding sparkler photos.
 Also check if there is anywhere in particular you must use them and check your photographer knows.
 Definitely not indoors (obviously!!)

-Provide a way of lighting them, lighters are better than matches, they are quicker and easier to use in a group. (cooker lighters are best)
+I always recommend lighters and not than matches, they are quicker, safer and easier to use in a group. (cooker/candle lighters are best)

 Provide (or arrange with your venue to provide) a way to dispose of the used sparklers, usually a bucket of water or sand is best.